SFU-Archives/digital-repository-utilities/utilities/contact-sheet-maker.md

 - [Links](#links)

 ## Download
-Download the Python script as a [zip file here](../downloads/contact-sheet-maker.zip) or from [Kelsey Poloney's GitHub site](https://github.com/kpoloney/contact_sheet).
+Download the Python script from [Kelsey Poloney's GitHub site](https://github.com/kpoloney/contact_sheet).
+- Click the green `Code` button and download zip file.

-Unzip and move the `contact_sheet.py` file to wherever you wish to store it.
+- Unzip and move the `contact_sheet.py` file to wherever you wish to store it.

 **Notes**
 - The script can be stored and run from any location on your computer.